missionpinball/mpf-docs/versions/index.rst

 MPF Versions
 ============

 MPF is a work-in-progress.
-We release numbered versions approximately once a year.
-There is a "dev" version which holds all latest the work-in-progress features.
+New versions are released every so often.
 You can find your MPF version by running `mpf --version` from the command line.

-The links below explain more about how MPF version numbering works, what features are in what versions, and a roadmap of ideas and plans for the future.

-You can look at the top of the `MPF Users Google Group <https://groups.google.com/forum/#!forum/mpf-users>`_ to see what the latest version of MPF is.

-The documentation you're reading now is for MPF v|version|.
-You can find documentation for other versions via the menu in the lower left corner of this website.
+A full release history, along with release notes, and links to download older (matching) versions of the documentation, is available in the `MPF releases page on GitHub <https://github.com/missionpinball/mpf/releases>`_.

 .. toctree::
    :titlesonly: